 But we know the truth.

-We at Advanced Health have been innovating for years to discover ways to help our patients overcome various ailments and improve their lives.
+Advanced Health has been in innovating for years to discover ways to help our patients overcome various ailments and improve their lives.
 For this reason, Thermography forms an important part of our toolkit, as it can also detect autoimmune disorders, underlying areas of chronic pain, and blood flow abnormalities.

 Without symptoms, it’s hard to convince physicians to investigate further with breast imaging tests.
 This is why our practice and our entire approach is different relative to the conventional approach which only looks at symptoms but not the root cause.
 Early diagnosis of chronic diseases such as cancer improves the ability to treat the cancer earlier and dramatically increases the chance of survival.
 Why wait?